hazae41/result/README.md

 ### If you return an error

+The advantage is that the error is explicit (you know it can fail) and typed

-You have to check for `instanceof Error` each time
+But you have to check for `instanceof Error` each time

 ```typescript
 function doSomething(): string | Error